johndah4x0r/livekit-improved/README.md

   by your own statically linked binaries, if you know how to compile them.

 - If you want to boot your Live Kit from a CD, you'll need to recompile syslinux.bin and/or isolinux.bin else it won't be able to boot your Live Kit from directory "/LIVEKITNAME".

   There is a script prepared for you which will do all of the building.
-  Simply go to directory ./tools/ and run isolinux.bin-update, it will rebuild isolinux.bin automatically by downloading SysLinux sources, patching them using your actual LIVEKITNAME and recompiling.
+  Simply go to directory ./tools/ and run isolinux.bin-update, it will rebuild isolinux.bin automatically by downloading SYSLinux sources, patching them using your actual LIVEKITNAME and recompiling.
 This step is not needed if you only need the ZIP archive version.

 - If you have tmpfs mounted on /tmp, make sure you have enough (or maybe even